 Break-Even Point Curves for PowerPoint

-Break-even analysis PowerPoint template contains a set of statistical graph to point out businesses existing situation.
-A break-even analysis is a business tool which helps you to define at what stage your company, or a new service/ product, will be profitable.
+Break-even analysis PowerPoint template contains a set of statistical graphs to point out businesses' existing situations.
+A break-even analysis is a business tool that helps you to define at what stage your company, or a new service/ product, will be profitable.
 In other words, it’s a financial calculation for determining the number of products/services a company should sell to cover its costs (mainly fixed costs).
-The financial PowerPoint template can use to showcase on what point your company or business starts to make profits.
-This type of analysis tools helps the stakeholders to decide whether they have to invest or not.
-Break-even analysis is beneficial in reviewing the relation between the variable cost, fixed cost and revenue.
+The financial PowerPoint template can use to showcase at what point your company or business starts to make profits.
+This type of analysis tool helps the stakeholders to decide whether they have to invest or not.
+Break-even analysis is beneficial in reviewing the relationship between the variable cost, fixed cost, and revenue.

 Why break-even analysis is useful:

-- It supports to determine remaining/unused capacity of the concern once the break-even is touched.
+- It supports determining the remaining/unused capacity of the concern once the break-even is touched.
 This will help to display the maximum profit on a particular product/service that can be produced.

 - It helps to define the impact on profit on changing to automation from manual (a fixed cost replaces a variable cost).

 - It helps to determine the change in profits if the price of a product is altered.

 - It helps to determine the number of losses that could be continued if there is a sales decline.